-- Add the Chicken pieces and stir them into the rest of the ingredients.
+- Add the chicken pieces and stir them along with the rest of the ingredients.

 - Add the chopped bell peppers, followed by the heaped tablespoon of creamy peanut butter.
 Add the shredded basil and give all the ingredients a good stir until well combined.

 - Add the soy sauce, followed by coconut milk.
 Give it a good stir, making sure that there is no residue sticking to the bottom of the pot.
 Add 1/2 cup of water and mix it in with the rest of the ingredients.

 - Now place the steel trivet insert over the chicken curry, and add 1.5 cups of pre-soaked and drained rice to a steel or heat-proof container, and place it on the trivet.
 Add 1 cup of water to the rice.

-- Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Manual' mode, in 'High' setting.
+- Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Manual' or 'Pressure cook' mode, in 'High' setting.
 Set the time for 5 minutes.
-Let the curry and rice pressure cook, and let the steam release naturally (do not open the valve to release steam, let the vent go down on its own) for 5 minutes.
+Let the curry and rice pressure cook, and let the steam release naturally for 5 minutes.
 Then, lift the vent to release residual steam.

 - Once the pressure valve comes down, open the lid of the IP and take out the rice.
-Fluff it up with a fork, and serve with the cooked chicken curry.
+Fluff up rice with a fork, and serve with Thai chicken curry.